macoba0120/Star16-V5/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-I need someone to refactor my Python code into C++ for da speeds.
+I need someone to refactor my Python code into C++ for da speedz.
 Thank you in advance.

 ## License